hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/Guidance.md

 ### You have tried creating a secure cluster unsuccessfully a few times, how to get there faster?
 * For domain join issues, spin up a Ubuntu VM and domain join the VM using this [documentation](https://github.com/hdinsight/hdinsight.github.io/blob/master/EnterpriseSecurityPackage/DomainJoinIssues.md)

-### What is the best way to inspect the properties of users in AAD DS?
-* Using a windows VM joined to the [AAD DS domain](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/manage-domain)
-* If you have successfully deployed a cluster, you can use one of the head nodes to inspect properties (net ads search commands)

-### Where are the computer objects located in AAD DS?
-* Each cluster is associated with a single OU
-* We provision an internal user in this OU for this cluster
-* We domain join all the nodes (head nodes, worker nodes, egde nodes, zookeeper nodes) into the same OU.

 ### Performance impact
 * Ranger authorizer will evaluate all Ranger policies for that service for each request